 Our Approach to teaching Phonics

 In order to read successfully, children need to be able to recognise words automatically, understand what they are reading and read the text fluently.
-They need to be able to decode by blending the sounds in words to read them and they need to be able to understand what the word means and the context within which it appears to know how to read the text aloud.
+They need to be able to decode by blending the sounds in words to read them, they need to be able to understand what the word means and the context within which it appears to know how to read the text aloud.

 Phonics is a means to an end.
 The sooner that children can recognise the sounds (phonemes), the letters (graphemes) that represent them and blend them together in order to read words, the sooner they can read for understanding, purpose and pleasure.